75lb/renamer/README.md

 ***renamer v1.0.0 and this documentation is a WIP***

 # renamer
-Renamer is a command-line utility intended to help rename files and folders in bulk.
+Renamer is a command-line utility to help rename files and folders in bulk.
 It is flexible and extensible via plugins.

 ## Disclaimer